xADDBx/OwlcatNuGetTemplates/README.md

 - `rtmodworkshop`  - UnityModManager Template for Warhammer 40,000: Rogue Trader.
 Adds a publishing task which will directly publish to Steam Workshop.
 Included is a tool necessary for publishing.
 - `wrathmod`  - UnityModManager Template for Pathfinder: Wrath of the Righteous

+## Requirements

+- [.NET SDK](https://dotnet.microsoft.com/en-us/download) Either have .NET 6 or 7 SDK.
+If you have .NET 8 installed you need torun
+`dotnet new globaljson --sdk-version 7.0.100 --roll-forward minor` once before you can use the template or you'll get a NullReferenceException
+- The target game needs to be installed.
+The game must've been started once (for a Player.log file).
+- Wrath: Have UnityModManager applied to the game.

 ## Usage

 - Open command prompt in directory which should contain project directory